Lime Cake from Scratch

 FOR THE CAKE

-• 1 ½ sticks (12T) (169g) unsalted butter, softened slightly, still cold to the touch (do not soften in the microwave) you can cut into ½ inch slices onto waxed paper to soften more quickly.
+- 1 ½ sticks unsalted butter, softened (169g) unsalted butter, softened slightly, still cold to the touch (do not soften in the microwave) you can cut into ½ inch slices onto waxed paper to soften more quickly.

-• zest of 2 limes - best done with a microplane, just the green of the lime
+- zest of 2 limes - best done with a microplane (just the green layer of the peel)

 FOR THE LIME SIMPLE SYRUP: